-Let us summarize this brief tale, brought by way of illustration for Kohelet 3:8.
-A certain trader embarks on a sea journey, carrying with him a small boxקובין (qobin) which contains a considerable number of denarii.
+Let us summarize this brief tale, brought by way of illustration for Ecclesiastes 3:8.
+A certain trader embarks on a sea journey, carrying with him a small box,(קובין), which contains a considerable number of denarii.
 He hears the talk of sailors who are plotting to kill him and his son once the ship enters the high sea, and take possession of the money.
 In order to avert this scenario, father and son pretend to quarrel, after which the merchant throws the box into the sea and survives.
 Upon arrival to Caesarea, he complains to the proconsul himself, and this high official demands the sailors cover the merchant’s loss.
-Alive and newly wealthy, the merchant explains that he found a blueprint for this clever plan in the words of Kohelet: It is good to “cast away”, namely, to lose wealth in troubled times, after which you can be rewarded again.
+Alive and newly wealthy, the merchant explains that he found a blueprint for this clever plan in the words of Ecclesiastes: It is good to “cast away,” namely, to lose wealth in troubled times, after which you can be rewarded again.
 The link to the verse appears artificial, and the end of the story is not particularly convincing.
 Of course, storytellers since time immemorial have sent their heroes on long journeys, including sea travel, in order to bring them back, having gained a new perspective.
 Is this what happened here?
 Has the narrator invented the plot solely to substantiate Solomon’s recommendations?
 While this is plausible, it is not the only possibility.
-Taking a different direction, I would like to understand the history of this tradition within a broader discourse – but not before we reflect on the whimsical vocabulary of our rather modest story.
+Taking a different direction, I would like to understand the history of this tradition within a broader discourse, but not before we reflect on the whimsical vocabulary of our rather modest story.

-This short and slightly elliptic tale was badly damaged in its textual transmission.
-Saul Liebermann, in his work “Six Words from Kohelet Rabbah” (498-499), already tried to reconstruct the text with the help of suggestions made by the medieval author R. Yehuda ben Sheshet (Rivash, 1326–1408), who read this story in a letter from a correspondent.
-Lieberman devoted special effort to explaining the following phrase: קובין דדינרין יהיב ליה מנא יתהון באפילה (which could be translated: “…a box with denarii.
+This short and slightly elliptical tale deteriorated severely in its textual transmission.
+Saul Lieberman tried to reconstruct the text with the help of suggestions made by the medieval author R. Yehudah ben Sheshet (Rivash, 1326–1408), who read this story in a letter from a correspondent.
+Lieberman devoted special effort to explaining the following phrase: קובין דדינרין יהיב ליה מנא יתהון באפילה (which could be translated: “a box with denarii.
 He gave [it] to them to keep it in the dark.”
 However, this is a corrupted version; see further).
-The ambiguous word קובין (Kubin) was emended by Lieberman, following an explanation proposed by Rivash, to קיבוטרין (Kibutrin).
-Rivash assumed that this was the term for a certain box which belongs to the crew of the ship.
-And Lieberman took the word אפילה (Afela) “darkness” to be a corrupted אילפא (Ilfa), as Rivash recorded it, which is the Aramaic term for “ship.”
-The father in the story, Lieberman proposed, gave his son the box, and the son attracted the attention of the sailors by counting dinars in the box – although none of this is found in the story.
+The ambiguous word קובין (kubin) was emended by Lieberman, following an explanation proposed by Rivash, to קיבוטרין (kibutrin).
+Rivash assumed that this was the term for a certain box that belongs to the crew of the ship.
+And Lieberman took the word אפילה (ʾafelah) “darkness” to be a corrupted אילפא (ʾilfaʾ), as Rivash recorded it, which is the Aramaic term for “ship.”
+The father in the story, Lieberman proposed, gave his son the box, and the son attracted the attention of the sailors by counting the dinars in the box—although none of this is found in the story.

-As it turns out, however, a comparative reading of the story with the one recorded in the writings of John Moschos frees us from the need to justify the logic of the narrative.
-We will now turn to story 203 in Moschos’ book.
+As it turns out, however, a comparative reading of the story with one recorded in the writings of John Moschos frees us from the need to justify the logic of the narrative.

-The Story Of A Jeweller Who, By A Wise Decision, Saved His Life At Sea
+The Story of a Jeweller Who, by a Wise Decision, Saved His Life at Sea